ZaneHyatt/Zane-blog/README.md

 - Register and log-in forms so users can sign in with indevidual acounts.
 - A contect form that will send emails to me with smtplib.
 - Admin users can edit and make new post.
 Regular users can only post comments.

+## Deployment
+This project is deployed on Render and can be accessed at https://zanes-blog.onrender.com.